harelsegev/INDXRipper/README.md

 A deleted directory may have some of its clusters overwritten, either by a file - or by another directory.
 This means the index records found in a deleted directory may actually belong to a different directory.

-INDXRipper resolves the full path for the files in each index record separately, based on the parent file reference field of the first entry in the record.
+In a deleted directory, INDXRipper resolves the full path for the files in each index record separately, based on the parent file reference field of the first entry in the record.
 This means files should always be placed in their correct paths.

 #### Partial paths